johngodley/redirection/README.md

 Additionally, if the target URL is a number without any slashes then Redirection will treat it as a post ID and redirect to the full URL for that post.

+### Permissions

+Access to the Redirection admin interface is given to `administrator`.
+You can modify this with the filter `redirection_role`, returning your own WordPress access level.

 ## Building

 Redirection is mostly a PHP plugin, but does contain files that need to be built.
 For this you'll need Gulp, Node, and Yarn installed.
 Install required modules with: